idris-adbl/Basic-Switch-Configuration/README.md

    Switch01(config)# no ip domain-lookup

-V. Configure a MOTD banner.
+V. Configure a MOTD (Message Of The Day) banner.

    Switch01(config)# banner motd #